osisoft/AVEVA-Adapter-RDBMS-Docs/V1/Configuration/pi-adapter-for-rdbms-data-source-configuration.md

 ## Configure RDBMS Data Files data source

-**Note:** To modify a RDBMS data source configuration, you must use the REST endpoints to add or edit the configuration.
+**Note:** To modify an RDBMS data source configuration, you must use the REST endpoints to add or edit the configuration.

-Complete the following steps to configure a RDBMS data source:
+Complete the following steps to configure an RDBMS data source:

-1. Use any text editor to create a file that contains a RDBMS data source in the JSON format.
+1. Use any text editor to create a file that contains an RDBMS data source in the JSON format.
     - For content structure, see [RDBMS data source examples](#rdbms-data-source-examples).
     - For a table of all available parameters, see [RDBMS data source parameters](#rdbms-data-source-parameters).
 2. Save the file.
 For example, `ConfigureDataSource.json`.